bswhitneyWM/Data410-Project4/index.md

 **Crossvalidated MSE: 18.733** \
 **Crossvalidated MAE: 2.846**

 These results alone would make it an average model compared to the models we experimented with for boosting.
 While these results could likely be improved a little bit with hyperparameter tuning, it likely would not be enough to make it the best model of the bunch.
 Out of curiosity I decided to do some more experimenting with LightGBM and tried boosting it with a random forest regressor.
 The process was the exact same for all the boosting combinations described above.
-This significantly improved the reulsts and made it more competitive with the boosted models explored above.
+This significantly improved the results and made it more competitive with the boosted models explored above.
 By boosting with a random forest, the new errors were: \
 **Crossvalidated MSE: 16.247** \
 **Crossvalidated MAE: 2.501**